Middle East Conflict

 As a result of the increasing humanitarian need in Gaza since October 2023, Help decided to start humanitarian operations and then set out in search of suitable partners on the ground.

-However, aid deliveries to Gaza are still severely restricted: according to the United Nations, around 500 trucks of aid per day are needed to meet the basic needs of the people in Gaza.
-In August, an average of 51 trucks of aid were delivered to Gaza every day.
+Humanitarian access into Gaza is still severely restricted: according to the United Nations, around 500 trucks of aid per day are needed to meet the basic needs of the people in Gaza.
+In December, an average of 72 trucks of aid were delivered to Gaza every day.

-However, among all these people, there are those who are prioritised for distributions of relief goods and hot meals according to humanitarian standards.
-These include older people, people with chronic illnesses or disabilities, pregnant women and children.
+However, among all these people, there are those who are prioritised for distributions of relief items and hot meals according to humanitarian standards.
+These include the elderly, people with chronic illnesses or disabilities, pregnant women and children.

 Help is monitoring and reviewing the situation in Gaza very closely due to the volatile security situation.
 As Help plans and implements its aid measures in cooperation with locally established partner organizations, there are currently no Help employees on the ground.
 There are no plans for Help employees to be deployed to Gaza in the future.
 To ensure the safety of our partner organizations' employees, we offer them support in the form of advice and implementation of safety measures by our safety officer upon request.
 However, the responsibility for compliance with and implementation of security measures remains with the local partner organization.